Taisiia Redka

-Taisiia Redka (Таисия Редька; born 15 August 2010) is a Ukrainian rhythmic gymnast.
+Taisiia Redka (Таисия Редька; born 15 August 2010) is a Ukrainian group rhythmic gymnast.
 She represents Ukraine in international competitions.

 Career

 Junior

 In May 2024, Redka was selected to represent Ukraine at the European Championships in Budapest, finishing in 11th place in team competition (along Kseniia Solomon, Marharyta Chulinina and Dariia Oveichyk), and 6th in the hoop final.
 In July, she won bronze medal in all-around at Ukrainian National Championships.
 In September she won gold in the junior All-Around and silver in teams with teammates Khrystyna Pohranychna and Taisiia Onofriichuk at the AEON cup in Japan.
 In October of the same year she won bronze with clubs and the Gymnasiade in Bahrain behind Wang Qi and Boglarka Barkóczi.

 In 2025, she was incorporated into the Ukrainian national junior group.
 In May, she and her teammates Ahata Bilenko, Anastasiia Nikolenko, Oleksandra Nikol Samoukina, Kateryna Shershen and Marharyta Melnyk, competed in the European Cup in Baku, winning silver in the All-Around.
 In June she took part in the European Championships in Tallinn, where the group won gold in the All-Around and with 5 pairs of clubs.
 It was later revealed she had been selected for the Junior World Championships in Sofia.
 She and her group won bronze medal in all-around and gold in 10 clubs final.
 They took 6th place in 5 hoop final.